lezaz/lezaz/_posts/2018-02-25-make-links-accessible.md

 permalink: accessibility/make-links-accessible
 ---

-Accessibility is one of the hardest things to accomplish on a site and one of the most confusing aspects of trying to make a website accessible, and choosing the right color to make sure your links are accessible is no different.
+Accessibility is one of the hardest things to accomplish on a site.
+One of the confusing things when trying to make a website accessible, is choosing the right color for your links.

-More specifically what we for AA conformance is:
+More specifically what we need for AA conformance is:

 * A 4.5:1 contrast between the non-link text color and the background.
 * A 4.5:1 contrast between the link text color and the background.